‘Learning’ to be self-reliant: What does the COVID-19 pandemic mean to the refugee community in Hong Kong?

 Ka Wang Kelvin Lam

-Ka Wang Kelvin Lam is an MPhil candidate in Sociology at the Chinese University of Hong Kong (CUHK), where he is researching forced migration and immigrant integration.
+Ka Wang Kelvin Lam is an MPhil student in Sociology at The Chinese University of Hong Kong.
+His research focuses on migration and immigrant incorporation, with regional expertise in East and Southeast Asia.
 Currently, he also volunteers for Refugee Union, a local refugee-led organisation, and has initiated a number of service projects consisting of language classes, cultural tours, and other educational activities, for over a hundred asylum seekers and refugees stranded in Hong Kong.
-Kelvin is a coffeeholic.
-He can be found on Facebook and Twitter.
+Kelvin can be contacted at firstname.lastname@example.org.